Eddy12597/MUN-Reso-Formatter/README.md

 ## Build and run

-Currently the project is only around 50~60% finished, but it can:
+Currently the project is around 60~70% finished, but it can:
+- pop up GUI window
 - extract resolution structure to a [`Resolution`](./src/core/resolution.py) object
 - automatically correct errors
 - show where the format of the resolution document is incorrect.